GEOG PhD Handbook

 - Familiarity with and adherence to the codes of practice established for academic study at the University of Hawai‘i at Mānoa (UHM) including Campus Policies, Academic Policies, and the Student Code of Conduct.

 While advisory services are available, responsibility for familiarization with, and adherence to, University and Departmental regulations ultimately rests with the doctoral student.
 For University regulations, consult the Graduate Division as needed.
 For Departmental regulations, consult the Graduate Chair as needed.

 Attendance and participation in the Fall/Spring Public Lectures is required by all doctoral students in residence.

-Each doctoral student is required to complete a minimum of three semesters of full-time work, or the equivalent in credits for part-time students.
-The Graduate Division defines each eight credit hours completed as a classified graduate student as equivalent to one full-time semester.
-Students must consult with their Advisory Committee before registering for courses each semester and maintain a Synopsis of PhD Program form.
-Upon completion of coursework, including any pre-program deficiencies, a completed Synopsis of PhD Program form must be submitted to the Graduate Chair for final approval.
+Each doctoral student is required to complete a minimum of three semesters of full-time work.
+Students must consult with their respective advisor before registering for courses each semester and maintain a Synopsis of PhD Program form.
+Upon completion of coursework, including any pre-program breadth requirement, a completed Synopsis of PhD Program form must be submitted to the Graduate Chair for final approval.

-The two core courses are designed to introduce doctoral students to Department faculty and to professional geography:
+Two core courses are designed to introduce doctoral students to the Department faculty and to the discipline of geography:

 - GEOG 692, Faculty Seminar Series (1 credit)